How Japans Big Plans For A hydrogen Society Fell Flat - UrduPoint

 But critics say the project's "blue" hydrogen claims are based on carbon capture technology that does not yet exist.

-Despite the setbacks, Japan will revise its hydrogen strategy by the end of May, with the Nikkei business daily reporting plans to increase its supply of fuel to six times the current level by 2040.
+- Co-firing controversy - Despite the setbacks, Japan will revise its hydrogen strategy by the end of May, with the Nikkei business daily reporting plans to increase its supply of the fuel to six times the current level by 2040.

 It is also promoting another use for hydrogen and its derivative ammonia: burning it alongside gas and coal at existing power stations, to reduce carbon emissions.